sharkwouter/minigalaxy/README.md

 **openSUSE**

-Available in the [OBS](https://build.opensuse.org/package/show/games:tools/minigalaxy).
-You can use the following set of commands to install Minigalaxy on openSUSE:
+Available in official repos for openSUSE Tumbleweed.
+You can use the following set of commands to install Minigalaxy on openSUSE from the devel project on [OBS](https://build.opensuse.org/package/show/games:tools/minigalaxy):
 ```shell script
 sudo zypper ar -f obs://games:tools gamestools
 sudo zypper ref